 Have you ever shoved fresh produce in the drawer of the fridge and promptly forgot about it?
 I have!
 Life happens!
 I have every intention of using all of my produce before it goes bad.
 Seriously, I hate throwing out produce that has seen better days.
 What’s a girl to do?

 Enter Rubbermaid® FreshWorks!
 Where have you been all my life?
-I promptly fill my large container with fresh zucchini.
-The medium size is perfect for my large bell pepper.
+The large container is a perfect fit for zucchini.
+The medium size is great for storing bell peppers.
 The smaller one is the right size to keep my leftover berries fresher longer.
 Guess what?
 It works!

 Why I Use FreshWorks Produce Savers

 FreshWorks Produce Savers are so easy to use!
 You simply transfer your fresh produce from your shopping bag to the FreshWorks container before placing it in the fridge.
 The lid filter lasts a lifetime and never needs replacing.